-There are a million ways to do this, from free trials to welcome gifts, promotional stationery, and basically just giving your product away for free.
+There are a million ways to do this, from free trials to welcome gifts, promotional stationery, high-end branded gifts and basically just giving your product away for free.

 The power and efficiency of giving away free promotional products can be truly astonishing in terms of impressions.
 An ASI report suggests that a branded pen that costs $1 will be kept for an average of nine months and generate 3,000 impressions.
 That’s 1/10th of a cent per impression.